New Research into the Diagnosis and Treatment of Fibromyalgia

 He went on to say, “Essentially the heart pumps the warmed and thinner blood originating from our treatment of the palm to all organ and muscle tissues.
 Therefore, wherever blood flows, enhanced oxygen delivery and nutrition can occur.
 The positive effects on the progression of aging, longevity and quality of life could be enormous!”

-If you would like to read more detailed information on these studies, click on the links below:
+If you would like to read more detailed information on these studies into the treatment of fibromyalgia, click on the links below:

 AVACEN Treatment Method http://www.medicalnewstoday.com/releases/304054.php